 - If you have two or more atypical nevi (benign growth on the skin that is formed by a cluster of melanocytes)

 - History of blistering or peeling sunburns

 - History of using indoor tanning beds

-In observation of Skin Cancer Awareness Month (May), we’re here to tell you the best ways to protect your skin from skin cancer.
+In observation of National Cancer Prevention Month, we’re here to tell you the best ways to protect your skin from skin cancer.